X-Alleroi/Password-Protected-Website/README.md

    python main.py
    ```

-3. Open a web browser and visit `http://localhost:8000` to access the protected website.
+3. Open a web browser and visit `http://localhost:8000` to access the website.

 4. Enter the correct passcode to unlock the secret content.